-Each proctor must meet the required number of shifts.
+Each invigilator must meet the required number of shifts.
 (4)

+3.2 Datasets:

+We will use 2 datasets: invigilator dataset and exam schedule dataset and the datasets must meet the required column below:

+The exam schedule dataset must have 6 columns “STT”, “Tên MH”, “Ngày thi”, “Ca thi”, “Phòng thi”, “Sle data.

+The invigilator dataset must have 2 columns “ID” and “Full_name”.

-3.2 Genetic Algorithm (GA)
+3.3 Genetic Algorithm (GA)

 In this section, we will describe the design of GA to solve the exam invigilator assignment problem.

 The algorithm started with generating a random population contain solutions.
-The population will be evolved through multiple generations.
-After each generation, the fittest individuals are passed on to the next generation.
+The population will be evolved through multiple generations by using the genetic operators (selection, crossover, mutation).
+After each generation, the fittest individuals, which are calculated by the fitness function, are passed on to the next generation.
 After the evolution process, the fittest individuals in the final population will be the best possible solution for the problem.

-The design focus on the following tasks:

-Solution re-presentation: describe the value of each chromosome

-Fitness function: defines the suitability of a solution.

-Genetic operators: describe the genetic operation of chromosomes in the evolution process

 To apply GA to solving a certain problem, it is necessary to do some of the following important tasks:

 Choose how to represent the model of chromosomes so that each chromosome can hold a solution to the problem.